grumpyjames/birding-almanac/features/a-200-bird-year/part-07-suffolk.md

 Did I mention the gentle bit?
 I should emphasise it.
 Last weekend we overdid it; too much driving, not enough meandering.
 We're not going to go on giant detours to find things this time; we'll just pick up what's on the way.
-Our first stop is Hazlewood marsh, where there are reports of Coues' Arctic Redpoll.
+Our first stop is Hazlewood Marshes, where there are reports of Coues' Arctic Redpoll.
 I am ignoring the "Coues'" part, to be honest.
 A Common Redpoll would do nicely, any old Arctic would be a luxury; it wouldn't be unusual to miss the entire species across the year.